 While you may think of chemotherapy or radiation as the first line of attack against cancer, surgery is a key part of many cancer treatments.
 Nearly all cancer patients require at least one surgical procedure for biopsy, tumor removal or for something more complex.
-Where cancer has not spread to other area of the body, surgery offers a good chance of full recovery.
+Where cancer has not spread to other areas of the body, surgery offers a good chance of full recovery.

 Our highly trained surgeons are experienced in the removal of cancerous tumors and tissue using advanced techniques that target cancer and preserve healthy tissue and organs.